 At the DriveTest Centre, you must complete the Application for Ontario Driving Instructor Licence (SR-LD-007) form.
 You must also present a valid Ontario driver’s licence (other than class G1, G2, M1, M2, or M(L)) at the time of your application.

 A customer service agent will check your driving record to ensure you are eligible (e.g., no demerit points, no licence suspension in the past two years).

 - Pay the non-refundable application fee at the DriveTest Centre.

 Fees are set by the MTO and are subject to change.
 They are payable at any DriveTest Centre by cash, VISA, MasterCard, American Express, Interac, Canadian travellers cheques, and money orders.
 Sorry, personal cheques are not accepted.

 Please note that, if you are successful in earning your driving instructor’s licence, there is an additional driving instructor licensing fee that will be calculated automatically.
 The exact amount will be provided to you when your temporary licence is issued.
-You must renew your driving instructor’s licence every five years, on or before your birthday.
+You must renew your driving instructor’s licence every three years before March 31 of that year.
 This fee bridges the gap between the day you earn your licence and your renewal date.

 - Take a vision test at the DriveTest Centre.

 The test takes only a few minutes.
 Make sure to bring any corrective lenses with you.

 - Complete and pass a written G1 knowledge test at a DriveTest Centre.

 The knowledge test is the same test that your students will take.
 The test typically takes 30 minutes.
 There is no appointment required.